libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Once the local Qdrant server is running, it should be auto detected by Aetherius.

-If No Qdrant server is running, Aetherius will save to disk.

-**8.** Launch Aetherius with one of the **run.bat** files.
+**7.** Launch Aetherius with one of the **run_*.bat** files.

-**9.** Upload heuristics to DB and change the Bot and User name to start chatting with Aetherius!
+**8.** Upload heuristics to DB and change the Bot Name, Username, and User_ID to start chatting with Aetherius!

 To change the model used with AetherNode, change the "model_name_or_path" key in AetherNode/settings.json to the desired model.
 You must then change the "Model_Backend" key in Aetherius_API/chatbot_settings.json to the desired format.
 Only Llama-2-Chat and Alpaca are available for now.

+Recommended Models:
+TheBloke/Llama-2-13B-chat-GPTQ
+TheBloke/MythoMax-L2-13B-GPTQ

 Settings and Prompts can be found in the Aetherius_API folder.